JediMasterBordeaux/TourScout/src/pages/terms.md

 _Effective Date_: April 2, 2025

-These Terms and Conditions ("Terms") govern your access to and use of TourScout ("Site") and the TOUR SCOUT service ("Service"), operated by Ground Branch Inc ("Company").
+These Terms and Conditions ("Terms") govern your access to and use of ConcertIndustry.com ("Site") and the TOUR SCOUT service ("Service"), operated by Ground Branch Inc ("Company").
 By accessing the Site or purchasing or using the Service, you agree to be bound by these Terms.

 ## 1. Use of the Site and Service